tldr-pages/tldr/pages/common/if.md

 `if {{condition_command}}; then {{commands}}; fi`

-- Execute the specified commands if the condition command exit status is nonzero:
+- Execute the specified commands if the condition command's exit status is nonzero:

 `if ! {{condition_command}}; then {{commands}}; fi`